tailwindlabs/tailwindcss.com/source/docs/fill.blade.md

 ## Usage

 Use `.fill-current` to set the fill color of an SVG to the current text color.
-This makes it easy to set an element's fill color by combining this class with an existing [text color utility](/docs/text-color).
+This makes it possible to set an element's fill color by combining this class with an existing [text color utility](/docs/text-color).

 Useful for styling icon sets like [Zondicons](http://www.zondicons.com/) that are drawn entirely with fills.